Is a College Savings Plan the Perfect Gift for Grandkids?

 Is leaving a legacy important to you?
 While we are struggling to find the right gift for that special little grandchild, maybe we can step back for a moment.
 What might really benefit them and have our grandkids remember us by well into their future?

-Giving the Gift of Education
+Giving the Gift of Education with College Savings Plans

 I am talking about helping them with their future educational costs by participating in a College Savings Plan or 529 investment account.
 Almost every state in the United States has one or more programs that will allow you to make contributions into an investment/savings account that can grow tax free and be withdrawn tax free for college, vocational training and graduate school.
 These savings can be used for tuition, room and board, books, lab fees and other qualified expenses.